-The Medical Licensing Assessment test will have two parts: an applied knowledge test that will be computer-based, and a clinical and professional skills assessment.
+The Medical Licensing Assessment (MLA) test will have two parts: an applied knowledge test that will be computer-based, and a clinical and professional skills assessment.

-The aim of the Medical Licensing Assessment is to provide a standardised means of assessing all UK doctors, which in turn will help ensure patient safety.
+The aim of the MLA is to provide a standardised means of assessing all UK doctors, which in turn will help ensure patient safety.

 The Medical Licensing Assessment is a pass/fail assessment.
 It’s not designed to rank Medicine graduates and scores won’t be used in the Foundation Training selection process.

 The Medical Licensing Assessment will affect anyone graduating in the year 2024-25 onwards.

 With the current system, Medical graduates sit their final written and clinical exams at their Medical School and if they pass, they can apply for provisional registration on the GMC Medical Register.
 This then allows them to apply for Foundation Training.

-Changes to the Medical Licensing Assessment doesn’t have any impact on Foundation Training selection.
+Changes to the Medical Licensing Assessment don’t have any impact on Foundation Training selection.
 It’s simply a pass/fail test, and selection for Foundation Training remains the same.